aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/tabstopcollection/_index.md

 ---
 title: TabStopCollection
 second_title: Aspose.Words for C++ API Reference
 description: A collection of TabStop objects that represent custom tabs for a paragraph or a style.
+To learn more, visit the  documentation article.
 type: docs
 weight: 885
 url: /cpp/aspose.words/tabstopcollection/